valinz-dev/Portfolio/README.md

 ---

-This repository showcases scripts and small projects that I have personally engineered and deployed in multimillion-dollar infrastructure environments.
+This repository showcases scripts and small projects that I have personally engineered and deployed in live environments.
 Each example reflects my ability to design, automate, and support reliable solutions that are actively used in production.

 It includes automation scripts to reduce repetitive tasks and improve efficiency, system tools for managing logs, files, and configurations at scale, data utilities for parsing and cleaning information, and infrastructure helpers that support uptime and reliability.